abhishekhk93/habya-2025/README.md

 ## TODOs

-1. Additional calls happening in Home page due to useEffect in providers - triggering /sign-in followed by /api/verify-token

-2. Reaching profile-setup after logging in or even edit profile enablement

-3. After clearing cookie or logout, we need to set the redux state to null as well.
-It is easily done in client side.
-Do it in server side as well.
-Otherwise, upon redirection, it directly goes to OTP input page.

 1. Log payment
 2. Webhooks
+4. Dashboard
+9. Enable limit to the event restrictions
+20. "Edit-profile" component.
+22. Cascade schema of Users (and all apllicable tables) to delete and update

+13. Custom amount for sponsorship
+14. Add size chart for shirt, custom options
+16. OTP input box - on clearing, it should go to the previous box

 3. Login re-implement// Done
-4. Dashboard

 5. Buy coupons // Done
 6. Insert to DB - including handling all cases // Done 6.a. - Test each DB query rigorously - very important. both when data exists, and doesn't
 7. Deploy and test
 8. Payment calculation verification in backend

-9. Enable limit to the event restrictions
-10. Redeem coupons
+10. Redeem coupons (make sure time is IST)
 11. Clear cart after payment // Done
 12. Use phone number to fetch coupons of a user

-13. Custom amount for sponsorship
-14. Add size chart for shirt, custom options
-15. Post payment, show correct message instead of processing
+15. Post payment, show correct message instead of processing // Done
-16. OTP input box - on clearing, it should go to the previous box

 17. Keep JWT secrets in secure place
 18. Add profile form redesign, Profile saved form redesign // Done
 19. Remove redirect page display for a public path.  // Done
-20. "Edit-profile" component.

 21. Validate OTP sending failed.
-22. Cascade schema of Users (and all apllicable tables) to delete and update